m3m3rmaid/m3m3rmaid/README.md

 🚴Cycling and hiking are also my go-to activities. 🌲 And recently, I've taken up calisthenics to boost my energy levels and sharpen my focus and concentration.
 It's all about balance, right?

 🌎Traveling is another passion of mine.
-It's a way to connect with different cultures, perspectives, and experiences - much like how we connect through code and technology.
+It's a way to connect with different cultures, perspectives, and experiences.

 Let's stay connected!
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/marissa-jaikaew-1155911mar/)  ✨